craftcms/plugin-installer/readme.md

 - `developer` – The developer name.
 If not set, the first author’s `name` will be used (via the `authors` property).
 - `developerUrl` – The developer URL.
 If not set, the `homepage` property will be used, or toe first author’s `homepage` (via the `authors` property).
 - `documentationUrl` – The plugin’s documentation URL.
 If not set, the `support.docs` property will be used.
+- `changelogUrl` – The plugin’s changelog URL (used to show pending plugin updates and their release notes).
+- `downloadUrl` – The plugin’s download URL (used to update manual installations of the plugin).
+- `sourceLanguage` – The plugin’s source language (defaults to `en-US`).
 - `components` – Object defining any [component configs](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html) that should be present on the plugin.

 Complete Example